jozefg/drafts/bidir.md

 tags: haskell, types
 ---

-Just yesterday I learned that my clever trick for writing a type checker actually has a proper name: bidirectional type checking.
+This week I learned that my clever trick for writing a type checker actually has a proper name: bidirectional type checking.
 In this post I'll explain what exactly that is and we'll use it to write a few fun type checkers.

 First of all, let's talk about one of the fundamental conflicts when designing a statically typed language: how much information need we